machawk1/wail/README.md

 [![js-standard-style](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)

+Requires node 6.x and npm 3.x see Electron 1.0 [documentation](http://electron.atom.io)

-### Scripts
+### NPM Scripts
-1. start-dev: Runs both the dev and start-electron-dev commands
-2. dev: Runs the webpack dev server with hot module replacement enabled
-3. dev-electron: Start electron
+Use `$ npm run-script name` to execute any of the script names listed below
+1. External Dependancies
-4. download-externals: Will download the required openjdk and memgator version for current os
+    * download-externals: Download the required openjdk and memgator version for current operating systems
-5. download-externals-all: Will download the required opendjk and memgator for all version supported by this tool
+    * download-externals-all: Download the required opendjk and memgator for all operating systemss versions supported by this tool
+2. Development
+    * start-dev: Runs both the dev and dev-electron commands
+    * dev: Runs the webpack dev server with hot module replacement enabled.
+This serves the content in the src dirctory to the electron shell for the wail-elctron app
+    * dev-electron: Start the electron shell for wail-electron
+3. Production
+    * package: Build wail-electron for the current operating systems
+    * package-all: Builds wail-electron for all supported operating systems
+    * package-[windows,linux,osx]: Builds wail-electron for a specific operating systems

 ### Running in development mode
 If you have not done so all ready `npm install`, `npm run-script download-externals` and copy the downloaded openjdk